k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: sequencing issue: dismounting from dying steed
 - Greatly increase odds of sewage vs water rivers forming in the Gnomish Mines
+- Fix: impossible (dmonsfree) when monster is killed by monster spells that call explode()